 I am making Dahi Vade for Diwali and I love serving my snack and starters in different forms.
 Few days back we had some guests at our place, I made Dahi Vade and served in Papadi Katoris.
 I called this Dahi Bhalle Pappadi Reconstructed.
 Papdi Katoris are fried a form of Papadi in form of bowls.
 For Papadi Katori recipe click here.

-There are two main parts of making Dahi vade.
-One is making these and the other one is assembling with the toppings and yogurt.
+There are two main parts of making Dahi Vade.
+One is preparing the batter and frying and the other one is assembling with the toppings and yogurt.

-Let’s see how I make and assemble these melt in mouth Vade..
+Let’s see how I make and assemble these melt in mouth Dahi Bhalle/Vade..

 Husked split black lentil deep fried dumplings, soaked in water and then served with loads of sweet yogurt topped with sweet and tangy tamarind chutney and spicy green chutney(cilantro-mint chutney) and roasted cumin and red chili powder.
 Learn how to make Dahi Vade